dotnet/AspNetCore.Docs/aspnetcore/blazor/components.md

 ## Event handling

-Razor Components provide event handling features.
-For an HTML element attribute named `on<event>` (for example, `onclick`, `onsubmit`) with a delegate-typed value, Razor Components treats the attribute's value as an event handler.
+Razor components provide event handling features.
+For an HTML element attribute named `on<event>` (for example, `onclick`, `onsubmit`) with a delegate-typed value, Razor components treats the attribute's value as an event handler.
 The attribute's name always starts with `on`.

 The following code calls the `UpdateHeading` method when the button is selected in the UI: